What is the purpose of this document?

 Field Seymour Parkes LLP (“FSP”) is committed to protecting the privacy and security of your personal information.

 This privacy notice explains how we obtain and manage your data in relation to any application you make to us for a work experience placement or open day attendance.
-It provides you with certain information that must be provided under the General Data Protection Regulation.
+It provides you with certain information that must be provided under UK data protection laws.

 Data protection principles